Radio City Music Hall: 1960s and 1970s

 Another labor dispute in 1973 forced Radio City to cut back its policy of mixed films and stage shows.
 A total shutdown was only avoided when the musicians' union agreed to a three-year contract in which musicians would be paid for 38 weeks per year, rather than 52.
 This allowed Radio City's managers to schedule other forms of live entertainment for the theater during the remaining 14 weeks.
 These live shows were split into two periods of seven weeks.
 Radio City's managers attempted to draw patrons by using the stage for rock concerts, pop festivals, and telecasts of boxing matches.
-Nonetheless, the Music Hall continued to lose $600,000 a year by early 1975.
+Nonetheless, Radio City continued to lose $600,000 a year by early 1975.
 It cost $55,000 a week just to rent the theater, plus another $20,000 for employee salaries.
 There were just 3.5 million visitors annually, despite high attendance during Christmas, Easter, and the summer.
 Yet again, rumors spread that the venue would close, but Radio City's managers denied these claims.
 Architectural critic Ada Louise Huxtable wrote that Radio City was still more popular than other visitor attractions, such as the Metropolitan Museum of Art, the American Museum of Natural History, and the Bronx Zoo.